prevalentWare/prisma-canela/README.md

 ### Simplified Route Registration

-Canela provides a utility function to register all routes at once, making it easier to mount all routes on your Hono app:
+Prisma-Canela provides a utility function to register all routes at once, making it easier to mount all routes on your Hono app:

 ```typescript
 // Import the utility function